 As one who grew up watching the exploits of Pedro Martinez on the mound for the Boston Red Sox, I can tell you without a doubt that he is the greatest pitcher I have ever watched.
 I can quote a bunch of numbers from Baseball Reference that are pretty impressive.
-But there are others that will say he only had five truly elite seasons, and looking at the raw numbers, that argument could certainly be made.
+But there are others that will say he only had five truly elite seasons.
+Looking at the raw numbers, that argument could certainly be made.

 Overall, over 18 seasons of Major League Baseball, Pedro accumulated 409 starts (219-100 W-L), 3154 strikeouts against 760 walks (4.15 K/BB per 9 innings) and 82.6 WAR.